Top contenders for Tory frontrunner Liz Truss’s cabinet if she replaces Boris Johnson

-Liz Truss: Who will be in Tory frontrunner’s cabinet if she replaces Boris Johnson?
+Liz Truss: Who will be in Tory frontrunner’s cabinet as she prepares to replace Boris Johnson?

 Firm favourite to become PM has been busy drawing up her top team ahead of expected coronation